m4ttsch/omscs-notes-notes/information-security/authentication.md

 This is called **availability**.
 The system is available to the user who is able to provide the sufficient evidence to support their claim to their identity.

-In other words, we don’t want to have any *false negatives*.
-This means that we don’t want to have the situation where we deny access to a user who has provided sufficient evidence that they are who they claim to be.
+In other words, we don't want to have any *false negatives*.
+This means that we don't want to have the situation where we deny access to a user who has provided sufficient evidence that they are who they claim to be.

-On the other hand, we don’t want to have a system that allows a malicious user to successfully impersonate a valid user.
+On the other hand, we don't want to have a system that allows a malicious user to successfully impersonate a valid user.

-In other words, we don’t want to have any *false positives*.
-This means that we don’t want to have a situation where we grant access to someone who is not who they claim to be.
+In other words, we don't want to have any *false positives*.
+This means that we don't want to have a situation where we grant access to someone who is not who they claim to be.

 Authentication systems that have low false positive rates are said to have **authenticity**.
 That is, these systems ensure that they only authenticate users with authentic claims to their identity.